About the Progress Association

 - Custodianship and management of the Hall Showground PavilionandSchool Site.

 - Informing the community about local issues, events, and personalities – through the Rural Fringe newsletter, and the Association's website.

 - Organising or helping to organise a range of community social and fund-raising activities.

-- Acting as an umbrella group for a number of special interest groups and affiliated community associations.
+- Acting as the overall responsible body for a number of special interest groups and affiliated community associations.

 Membership is open to all residents of the village and district and currently costs $10.00 per year.
 Community groups and associations can become affiliated organizational members for $20.00 per year.